Are you feeling anxious, depressed, lonely, scared, or struggling to cope with the world around you and looking for help?

 Please look through our list of local and national mental health resources below to find support in coping and managing these issues.

-Our clinical team is available to speak with through our Mental and Behavioral Health Referral Line (713-871-1004, Ext.
+Our clinical team is available to speak with you through our Mental and Behavioral Health Referral Line (713-871-1004, Ext.
 570) daily and continue to provide mental health referral and support to callers Monday through Friday.
 If you don’t know what you need, but know you don’t feel mentally well, please call us.
 If it is an emergency, please dial 911.

 Through our Facebook page, we’re able to currently offer two virtual mental health support group communities: